MCP-for-Stata Overview

-Stata-MCP is a Model Context Protocol (MCP) server that bridges Large Language Models (LLMs) with Stata, enabling autonomous econometric analysis and statistical computation.
-Built on the FastMCP framework, Stata-MCP exposes Stata's comprehensive analytical capabilities as structured tools that LLMs can invoke programmatically, transforming natural language queries into reproducible Stata workflows.
+MCP-for-Stata is a Model Context Protocol (MCP) server that bridges Large Language Models (LLMs) with Stata, enabling autonomous econometric analysis and statistical computation.
+Built on the FastMCP framework, MCP-for-Stata exposes Stata's comprehensive analytical capabilities as structured tools that LLMs can invoke programmatically, transforming natural language queries into reproducible Stata workflows.

 Stata remains the dominant analytical engine in empirical social science research.
 In China's economics discipline alone, over 80% of published articles are empirical studies, with more than 98.4% utilizing Stata for analysis.
 This prevalence stems from Stata's mature ecosystem, methodological completeness, and reliability in reproducing published research.

-Stata-MCP addresses a critical gap in AI-assisted research: while modern LLMs excel at code generation and statistical reasoning, they lack native execution environments for domain-specific tools like Stata.
-By implementing the MCP protocol, Stata-MCP enables:
+MCP-for-Stata addresses a critical gap in AI-assisted research: while modern LLMs excel at code generation and statistical reasoning, they lack native execution environments for domain-specific tools like Stata.
+By implementing the MCP protocol, MCP-for-Stata enables:

 - Deterministic Execution: LLM-generated Stata code executes in a controlled, reproducible environment